KevinWang94/KevinWang94.github.io/_posts/2016-06-09-SovietSatellites4.md

 ### Intro

-In our largely East to West Kyrgyzstan is definitely the
+In our largely East to West itinerary, Kyrgyzstan was up next.
+It holds several distinctions amongst the Stans, being both the most difficult to spell as well as the most democratic.

 ### Drive to Bishkek